-So people might be wondering – why in the world do we in the United States Marine Corps all refer to our favorite piece of military issued gear as a woobie!?
+So people might be wondering – why in the world do we, in the United States Marine Corps, all refer to our favorite piece of military issued gear as a woobie!?
 And yes, we are referred to as “the few, the proud!”, being known for our intestinal fortitude, toughness, and all-around hard-charging attitudes.
 I want to go over a few reasons why I feel anyone focused on preparedness and enjoying the outdoors should add one of these magical blankets to their kit.

 Woobie: 7 Reasons Why Troopers Can’t Live Without It